 There are a total of 18 Honduras departments.
 These vary in size, with the Department of the Bay Islands having the smallest territory and Olancho the largest.
 Olancho is so vast, that it is bigger than the country of El Salvador!
 Many of these departments date back to old colonial times, and some have changed names over the years.

 Following are the names of the departments in Honduras, which are the equivalent to Honduras States.
 I am listing them in Alphabetical order.

 Atlantida is on the Caribbean Coast of Honduras.
 This was where most of the banana companies established themselves.
 It became a department back in 1902.
 This in part to create the proper local conditions for the two big banana companies that came to Honduras: The United Fruit Company in Tela and the Standard Fruit Company in La Ceiba.
 Today, Atlantida boasts the largest concentration of protected areas in Honduras.
-It is also one of the most promising destinations for ecotourism activities.
+It is also one of the most promising destinations for ecotourism activities in Central America.
 Because of its location, it has fantastic connectivity with the Bay Islands of Honduras.

 La Ceiba is the Capital of Atlantida.
 It is interesting to note that Atlantida has the highest living standards in Honduras.
 This of course is thanks to the Banana Companies.
 The population has a higher percentage of English speaking citizens than the rest of mainland Honduras.
 Today, Atlantida is a commercial, agricultural and tourism hub.
 It is also the gateway to the Bay Islands of Honduras.